robhinds/food-science-site/recipes/_posts/2021-02-05-how-to-smoke-beef-short-ribs.md

     - If you have time, you can keep cooking the ribs uncovered, monitoring the internal temperature.
 If you are short of time, and hit the stall, then you can wrap the ribs.
     - Optional - If you are wrapping the ribs, remove from the grill and tightly wrap in two layers of tin foil and return to keep cooking for a further 3-4 hours
     - Anytime from 6hours cooking time onwards, you may be reaching completion - you are aiming to take the short ribs off at an internal temperature of around 96C/205F - it may take longer than 8 hours though, so keep monitoring until they are ready.
-    - Once they reach temperature, take the ribs off the grill and probe the meat with a temperature probe, there should be very little resistance to the probe as yo push it through the meat.
+    - Once they reach temperature, take the ribs off the grill and probe the meat with a temperature probe, there should be very little resistance to the probe as you push it through the meat.
     - If they are not done, you can wrap them back in foil, then wrap the foil in a tea-towel and store in a cool box.
 The ribs will be storing a lot of heat energy, so they can continue to cook themselves for a long time (this is also a good option if you are ready early for dinner)
 faqSchema:
   - title: "How long should I smoke beef short ribs for?"